Front for Victory: Principles

 The Front for Victory has a Declaration of Principles headed by the motto: "Argentina, conviction and ability to build a new country."

+The coalition has been described as left-wing progressive and Peronist in its poltical orientation.
+The main postulates of the front were increases of basic salary, expanding the coverage and lowering requirements necessary for retirement and pension, universal public healthcare, implementation of nuclear energy network, increasing spending on education, and protective policies for women and the elderly.

 The FPV takes its principles from what it calls an "intolerable" gap between the rich and the poor, and questions the role of those political parties allied to the regime in the 2001 crisis that affected the country.
 Hence "the vital need of deepening a process of social justice, which by leaving behind a past most Argentines want to overcome, will allow the construction of a new space for political and institutional management in Argentina".

 The Declaration of Principles finishes explaining that "imagining and building a new country requires conviction and ability for joining the pieces of a fragmented society and the will to do so, not from a single political party, but from the formation of a broad national front which can bring us back as a Nation this Argentina that can't wait any longer".